Used Laboratory Centrifuges

 When doing your research on centrifuges, there are a few names you'll probably see frequently.
 Some of the big names in the centrifuge industry include:

-- Beckman Coulter: Beckman Coulter is the leader of the centrifuge industry.
-Their products are affordable, robust, and easy to maintain.
+- Beckman Coulter: Beckman Coulter is one of the oldest manufacturers in the game, having acquired Spinco, the world's first manufacturer of preparative ultracentrifuges, back in 1955.
+Beckman Coulter's products are affordable, robust, and easy to maintain.
 Additionally, many of Beckman Coulter's accessories are compatible with centrifuges from other manufacturers.
-Of these three manufacturers, Beckman Coulter is the only one that produces benchtop ultracentrifuges.

 - Thermo Fisher Scientific: Thermo Fisher's prices are typically higher than Beckman Coulter's and perhaps slightly higher than Eppendorf's on the used market.
 But, their newer benchtop centrifuges are easier to find on the used market than their Eppendorf counterparts.
 It's also worth noting that Thermo owns labequipmentparts.com, which allows users to easily find and purchase replacement parts.